Nanpō Islands

 The Geospatial Information Authority of Japan, a government agency that is responsible for standardization of place names, does not use the term Nanpō Shotō, although it has agreed with the Japan Coast Guard over the names and extents of the subgroups of the Nanpō Shotō.

+Archeological evidence has since revealed that some of the islands were prehistorically inhabited by members of an unknown Micronesian ethnicity.
 The Japanese claim to have discovered the islands in 1593; however, many of the islands were known by the Spanish sailors that went from Philippines to New Spain since Bernardo de la Torre's voyage in 1543, while the British claimed the islands in 1827.
-However, archeological evidence has since revealed that some of the islands were prehistorically inhabited by members of an unknown Micronesian ethnicity.

-Neither Japan nor Britain developed the Nanpō Islands, although a small colony of Europeans and Americans was established at Chichi-jima.
-Japan began colonizing the islands in 1853, claimed them in 1861, then finally annexed them in 1891 as part of Tokyo Prefecture.
+However, neither Japan nor Britain developed the Nanpō Islands, although a small colony of Bonin Islanders was established at Chichi-jima.

+Some Japanese began migrating to the islands in 1853, and the Shogunate government attempted to claim the islands in 1861.
+In 1876, the Meji government of Japan formally incorporated Ogasawara islands into the territory with the consent of the Western powers, placing them under the administration of the Tokyo Prefecture.
+And in 1891 Japan incorporated the more southerly and then-uninhabited Volcano Islands as part of Ogasawara Subprefecture.

 By the mid-1930s the islands were closed to foreigners and a small Imperial Japanese Navy base was established at Chichi-jima.
+As the war intensified and U.S. forces approached in 1944, most of the civilians living on the islands were forced to evacuate.

+After World War II, the islands were administered by the United States under Article III of the Treaty of San Francisco until they were returned to Japan in 1968.
+In 2011, the Ogasawara Islands were included on UNESCO’s World Heritage list.